I2Tunimib/I2T-docs/docs/backend/architecture.md

 - `api`: contains the components that builds the REST API: controllers, routes, services.
 More details are presented in the next section.
 - `config`: contains files necessary to parse the initial configuration, or are relative to the configuration of the whole application.
 - `services`: contains external services configurations.
-At the moment external services can be reconciliators and extenders.
+At the moment external services can be reconciliators, extenders and modifiers.
 - `utils`: contains utility modules and functions.
 - `app.js`: is the main of the Express server.
 - `socket.js`: is the main of the SocketIO app.